Masonry

-Masonry is the craft of building a structure with brick, stone, or similar material, including mortar plastering which are often laid in, bound, and pasted together by mortar.
-The term masonry can also refer to the building units (stone, brick, etc.) themselves.
+Masonry is the craft of building a structure with stone, brick, concrete, or similar material, including mortar plastering, which are often laid in, bound, and pasted together by mortar.
+The term masonry can also refer to the building units (stones, bricks, concrete blocks, etc.) themselves.

-The common materials of masonry construction are bricks and building stone, rocks such as marble, granite, and limestone, cast stone, concrete blocks, glass blocks, and adobe.
+The common materials of masonry construction are bricks and building stone; rocks such as granite, marble, and limestone; cast stone, concrete blocks, glass blocks, and adobe.
 Masonry is generally a highly durable form of construction.
 However, the materials used, the quality of the mortar and workmanship, and the pattern in which the units are assembled can substantially affect the durability of the overall masonry construction.

 A person who constructs masonry is called a mason or bricklayer, or in some places colloquially a "brickie".
 These are both classified as construction trades.

 History

 Masonry is one of the oldest building crafts, even predating written history.
 The construction of Egyptian pyramids, Roman aqueducts, and medieval cathedrals are all examples of masonry.
 Early structures used the weight of the masonry itself to stabilize the structure against lateral movements.
 The types and techniques of masonry used evolved with architectural needs and cultural norms.
 Since mid-20th century, masonry has often featured steel-reinforced elements to help carry the tension force present in modern thin, light, tall building systems.